La Louisiane, 725 Iberville St., (504) 378-7330; www.21stamendmentnola.com

 811 Conti St., (504) 522-3573; www.erinrosebar.com

 Erin Rose keeps Quarterites and visitors going with its 10 a.m. "wake up and live" happy hour.
-Spin the Wheel O' Deal during the New Orleans Saints games for chances to win prizes.
+Spin the Wheel O' Deal during New Orleans Saints games for chances to win prizes.
 The bar's frozen Irish coffee is a specialty.
-Killer Poboys, located in the back, offers food Wednesday through Sunday.
+Killer Poboys, located in the back, offers food Wednesday through Monday.
 Open daily.
-Smoking allowed.
 Food available.
 Happy hour 10 a.m.-2 p.m. daily.

 Gold Mine Saloon